ONLINE Imperial Data: An Architectural History

 A Guest Talk by Zeynep Çelik Alexander

 Welcome to an online talk by Dr Zeynep Çelik Alexander (Columbia University) where she discusses her research project on history of data and architecture.
-Please find below her abstract for the talk “Imperial Data: An Architectural History” that is hosted by the Design and Aesthetics for Environmental Data project (department of Digital Design and Information Studies.)
+Please find below her abstract for the talk “Imperial Data: An Architectural History” that is hosted by the Design and Aesthetics for Environmental Data project (department of Digital Design and Information Studies) together with the Centre for Critical Data Practices.
+The talk is supported by the Humans and IT research program.

 Imperial Data: An Architectural History